godotengine/godot-docs/classes/class_animationnodestatemachine.rst

 Description
 -----------

 Contains multiple nodes representing animation states, connected in a graph.
-Nodes transitions can be configured to happen automatically or via code, using a shortest-path algorithm.
-Retrieve the AnimationNodeStateMachinePlayback object from the :ref:`AnimationTree<class_AnimationTree>` node to control it programatically.
-Example:
+Node transitions can be configured to happen automatically or via code, using a shortest-path algorithm.
+Retrieve the AnimationNodeStateMachinePlayback object from the :ref:`AnimationTree<class_AnimationTree>` node to control it programmatically.

+**Example:**

 ::